-- Consist of 64.45 ha (159.26 ac); - Are legally described as the SW 1/4 Section 35, Township 28, Range 1 West of 5 Meridian; - Incorporate a small separated parcel in the northwest created by a right-of-way related to the diversion of Range Road 12;
+- Consist of 64.45 ha (159.27 ac); - Are legally described as the SW 1/4 Section 35, Township 28, Range 1 West of 5 Meridian; - Incorporate a small, separated parcel in the northwest created by a right-of-way related to the diversion of Range Road 12;

-- Are bound by: - Highway 574 (Limit Avenue) to the south and existing residential development - Town and Rocky View County boundary and Range Road 12 to the west - Current agricultural uses identified for future residential development to the north and - Existing residential development to the east - Are legally owned by Dream Asset Management Corp; - Currently held as Urban Reserve District (UR), an urban holding district and utilized for agricultural purposes; - Are outlined in Figure 2: Plan Area.
+- Are bound by: - Highway 574 (Limit Avenue) to the south and existing residential development; - Town and Rocky View County boundary and Range Road 12 to the west; - Current agricultural uses identified for future residential development to the north; and - Existing residential development to the east. - Have been subdivided into the initial phases of Vista Crossing; - The parent parcel is legally owned by Dream Asset Management Corp. - The unsubdivided portions are currently held as Urban Reserve District (UR), an urban holding district and utilized for agricultural purposes; - Are outlined in Figure 2: Plan Area.